-All channel RTN lines, and the main high power Bus A and Bus B RTN terminals are common, and tied to a single internal Return bus.
-Bus A and Bus B inputs can be wired to a different dc voltage (10 to 60Vdc) of either polarity, but must share a common RTN voltage, normally at earth potential.
+All channel RTN lines, and the main high power Bus A and Bus B RTN terminals are common and tied to a single internal Return bus.
+Bus A and Bus B inputs can be wired to a different dc voltage (20 to 60 volts DC) of either polarity, but must share a common RTN voltage, normally at earth potential.

-Connect the main Bus A RTN line to the external battery or power supply return using wire and ring connectors rated for up to 100A continuous current.
-Feed the wire through the plastic insulating cap (supplied), and connect the ring tongue to the M8 RTN stud, then securely fasten with supplied hardware.
-Slip the insulating cap over the high current ring tongue and RTN stud on the back panel to help prevent accidental contact with the stud connection.
+Connect the main Bus A RTN line to an external DC power supply return using suitably sized wire and dual hole lug connector rated for up to 100 amperes continuous current.
+Connect the lug to the dual 1⁄4-20 thread Bus A RTN studs, and then securely fasten with the supplied hardware.
+Connect the Input lug to the dual 1⁄4-20 thread Bus A Input studs, then securely fasten with the supplied hardware.
+Snap the clear cover on to the Bus A input connector to help prevent accidental contact with the input stud connections.